soapboxmusic/website/_posts/2018-01-25-press-release.md

 Their goal is to manufacture an instrument that simplifies musical concepts, in order to lower the barrier to learning music for all students.

 Soapbox Music was founded in 2008 with a mission to provide high quality resources for musicians, by musicians.
 Since 2010, the company has offered local Chicago musicians and audio engineers a unique co-operative studio space to write, rehearse and record music without distractions.
-The 2017 expansion of the companyÕs mission into the realm of music education seemed like a logical next step.
+The 2017 expansion of the company's mission into the realm of music education seemed like a logical next step.

 Website: [www.chromawheelmusic.com](http://www.chromawheelmusic.com)